Back to jobs

 About Us

 Possible is at an inflection point, transitioning into a multi-product, high-growth company.
-This senior role requires outstanding teamwork skills and engineering excellence.
-You will collaborate across teams to answer key strategic questions.
-You will guide architecture decisions and set data engineering standards that support Possible’s growth.
+This senior role requires outstanding teamwork skills and engineering excellence as you collaborate across teams, guide architecture decisions, and set data engineering standards that support our growth.

 Responsibilities